microsoft/pxt-arcade/docs/skillmap/mole/mole2.md

 - :mouse pointer: Click the ``||variables:mySprite2||`` title inside the block and choose **rename variable** to set the title to ``||variables:myHammer||``.

-~hint Why add "my" to names? 💡

-Did you notice that we've called our variables **mySprite** and **myHammer**?
-Adding "my" to the beginning of a simple word name isn't required, but it's a common practice.

-Coders do this to avoid using "reserved" words as variable names.

-In languages like JavaScript or Python, some words have special meanings and using those special words in other ways can cause trouble.
-Adding "my" to the beginning of simple words helps make sure that you don't accidentally overload a word that is needed for something else later.

-hint~

 ~hint Show me how! 🕵🏽